Richard66NZ/CoalSIMv2/README.md

 ![Opening Screen view](/Screenshots/About.png)

-Updated 2025 application coming soon!
+Updated 2025 application uploaded 26 March 2025 - give it a try (macOS ARM only).